 We have restricted to the scenario that $\alpha$ is of Lorentzian signature, but analogous results can be proven easily in other signatures.

 Since Ricci-flatness is a sufficient (and in some cases even necessary) condition for a Berwald space to be a vacuum solution to the Finsler gravity field equations, these results have direct consequences for the classification of vacuum solutions of \mkrop type.
-Specifically, apart from the above-mentioned `trivial' solutions, a Berwald \mkrop space can only be a vacuum solution if one of the following two conditions is met: \begin{enumerate}[(i)] \item the 1-form is null and $F$ is not locally metrizable; \item the 1-form is not null and $F$ is not Ricci flat. \end{enumerate} All that is currently known about such scenarios is that some examples of Ricci-flat spaces (and hence vacuum solutions) satisfying (i) exist; whether spaces satisfying (ii) exist is unknown.
-To complete the classification of \mkrop vacuum solutions of Berwald type, a thorough investigation of both cases (i) and (ii) is required.\\
+Specifically, apart from the above-mentioned `trivial' solutions, a Berwald \mkrop space can only be a vacuum solution if one of the following two conditions is met: \begin{enumerate}[(i)] \item the 1-form is null and $F$ is not locally metrizable; \item the 1-form is not null and $F$ is not Ricci flat. \item the causal character of $b$ is not constant. \end{enumerate} All that is currently known about such scenarios is that some examples of Ricci-flat spaces (and hence vacuum solutions) satisfying (i) exist; whether spaces satisfying (ii) or (iii) exist is unknown.
+To complete the classification of \mkrop vacuum solutions of Berwald type, a thorough investigation of each of the cases (i)-(iii) is required.\\

 And that brings us to \cref{part:vacuum_sols}, in which vacuum solutions to Pfeifer and Wohlfarth's field equation in Finsler gravity were the central topic.
 We introduced several classes of exact vacuum solutions, classified them, and discussed their physical interpretation.